nafi007/slimeda/README.md

 - **histogram** : This function accepts a dataframe and builds histograms for all numeric columns which are returned as an array of chart objects.
 The user has the option to save the image to path.

-- **corrmap** : This function accepts a dataframe and builds an heat map for all numeric columns which is returned as a chart object.
+- **corr_map** : This function accepts a dataframe and builds an heat map for all numeric columns which is returned as a chart object.
 The user has the option to save the image to path.

 - **cat_unique_count** : This function accepts a dataframe and returns a table of unique value counts for all categorical columns.